Charlie's Angels (2000 film): Other responses

 During the making of Blade II, Guillermo del Toro commented that while films like Charlie's Angels had helped to popularize the wire fu style of fighting choreography in Western films, they also served as a "nail in the coffin" and prompted many filmmakers to want to get back to more "hard-hitting" action.
 In his commentary: "The moment you see Cameron Diaz flying in the air, and you know that she is incapable of flying in the air and kicking five guys... you realize that it is done using wires. [...]
 I mean, Charlie's Angels was great, but it[s fighting style] was almost satirical".

-One scene in the film attracted attention from birdwatching fans and ornithologists: in it, Natalie (Cameron Diaz) identifies the location of the kidnapped Bosley via the sound of a nearby birdsong, which she says is that of the pygmy nuthatch and that the nuthatch only lives in Carmel, California.
-However, the nuthatch lives in many more places than just Carmel; the camera shows a Venezuelan troupial, a bird which is six times larger than a nuthatch and not native to California; and the birdsong heard in the audio track is that of a thick-billed fox sparrow.
-Journalist Forrest Wickman investigated the incident, and found that in the original script, it was Alex (Lucy Liu) correctly identifying an ʻiʻiwi birdsong as native to Hawaii, but this had to be changed after shooting moved to locations closer to Hollywood.
+One scene in the film attracted attention from birdwatching fans and ornithologists; in it, Natalie (Cameron Diaz) identifies the location of the kidnapped Bosley via the sound of a nearby birdsong, which she says is that of the pygmy nuthatch and that the nuthatch only lives in Carmel, California.
+However, the nuthatch lives in many more places than just Carmel; the camera shows a Venezuelan troupial, a bird that is six times larger than a nuthatch and not native to California, and the birdsong heard in the audio track is that of a thick-billed fox sparrow.
+Journalist Forrest Wickman investigated the incident, and found that in the original script, Alex (Lucy Liu) correctly identified an ʻiʻiwi birdsong as native to Hawaii, but this had to be changed after shooting moved to locations closer to Hollywood.
 In an interview with McG, he said that the movie was already late and over-budget when the bird scene with Bosley was shot, so nearly any bird that could 'act' the scene and look presentable had to be taken, explaining the use of the troupial.

-It has been argued the opening sequence on the plane was inspired by the British Bulldog Drummond movie Deadlier Than the Male (1967).
+The opening sequence on the plane arguably was inspired by the British Bulldog Drummond movie Deadlier Than the Male (1967).